Distance-coupling as an Approach to Position and Formation Control: Introduction

 \subsection{Literature Review}

 Studies of distance-based position functions have primarily been investigated through barycentric coordinates \cite{floater_generalized_2015}.
 These methods represent the positions of anchors as vertices of a polygon and utilize its geometry to derive the agent's position.
 While this method is robust in many applications, the point is usually limited to the bounds of a convex polyhedron and maintains ill-defined behaviors when this assumption is broken.
-To overcome this, researchers have implemented policy switching schemes to the formation control problem with success in 2-D \cite{fathian_distributed_2019} and 3-D \cite{han_barycentric_2018} coordinate frames.
+To overcome this, researchers have implemented policy switching schemes to the formation control problem with success in 2-D coordinate frames \cite{fathian_distributed_2019}.

-For distance-based formation control, the most popular approach uses gradient-descent over a function defined on the measurement graph \cite{dimarogonas_connection_2008, dimarogonas_leaderfollower_2009}.
-The graph can take many forms (directed/undirected, fully connected, etc.), but the connections are predetermined and static.
-Papers by Lin, Dimarogonas and Choi are also among the first to demonstrate the stability of assorted gradient-based formation control policies through standard analysis methods \cite{lin_necessary_2005, dimarogonas_stability_2008, choi_distance-based_2021}.
+For the formation control problem, the most popular approach implements gradient-descent with an objective function defined on the measurement graph \cite{dimarogonas_connection_2008, dimarogonas_leaderfollower_2009}.
+The graph can take many forms (directed/undirected, fully connected, etc.), but the communication connections are fixed.
+Papers by Dimarogonas, and Choi are also among the first to demonstrate the stability of assorted gradient-based formation control policies through standard analysis methods \cite{dimarogonas_stability_2008, choi_distance-based_2021}.

-Another noteworthy example is that of \cite{baillieul_information_2003} which is among the first written on the topic and discusses a catalog of analytical, methods which can be used to stabilize formations within small perturbations of their equilibrium.
-Lastly, the papers \cite{ren_distributed_2007, chen_formation_2022} discuss the formation control of second-order systems, and \cite{lin_distributed_2014} defines a policy in terms of the complex Laplacian.
+The papers \cite{ren_distributed_2007, chen_formation_2022} discuss the formation control of second-order systems, and \cite{lin_distributed_2014} defines a policy in terms of the complex Laplacian.
 The review paper \cite{oh_survey_2015} lays a good foundation for many of the methods available.
 In addition to formation control in a distance-based context, it also discusses methods for the position and displacement-based measurement cases.
+It discusses that, many instances the feedback laws require bearings or relative positions, so they are not purely distance-based.